Generic to genius: strong PSF brands are 2-300% more profitable

 They do things differently there

-What if we could find a privately-owned, professional services sector where accurate performance data was made publicly available for every firm on an annual basis?
+What if we could find a privately owned professional services sector in which accurate performance data were publicly available for every firm on an annual basis?

-If such a sector existed, maybe we could use it to analyse the performance impact of brands and demonstrate that firms with stronger brands are more profitable than their similar-sized peers, serving similar clients with similar capabilities.
+If such a sector existed, we could use it to analyse brand performance and demonstrate that firms with stronger brands are more profitable than their similar-sized peers, serving similar clients with similar capabilities.

 Step forward the global legal industry.

-With annual revenues in the region of $900bn, the global legal sector is a big enough beast to count as a proxy in scale and size for other professional services sectors.
+With annual revenues in the region of $950bn, the global legal sector is big enough to serve as a proxy for other professional services sectors in scale and size.

-Also, a feature of the legal industry is that whilst the big firms have certainly grown rapidly over recent years, the market hasn’t seen anything like the degree of concentration that has occurred in adjacent sectors, such as accounting, technology consulting, and management consulting.
+Also, a feature of the legal industry is that whilst the big firms have grown rapidly over recent years, the market hasn’t seen anything like the degree of concentration in adjacent sectors, such as accounting, technology consulting, and management consulting.

 As a result, there’s nothing like a Big 4/5/6 in the premium legal market, and even the names at the bottom half of the top 50 are still very well-known firms, with thousands of people doing premium legal work for Fortune 500 companies and financial institutions all around the US and internationally.